Zhenye-Na/computational-advertising-uiuc/hw3/README.md

 The input contains the (user,movie) rating information, movie metadata and the (user,movie) pair for which you need to estimate the rating.

-The first line of the input contains 2 space seperated integers R M. R is the number of lines of rating information.
-M is the number of movies.
+- The first line of the input contains 2 space seperated integers `R` and `M`. `R` is the number of lines of rating information. `M` is the number of movies.

-Next R lines contain the rating information.
-Each line will contain 3 space seperated values (user id, movie id, rating).
+- Next `R` lines contain the rating information.
+Each line will contain 3 space seperated values (`user id`, `movie id`, `rating`).

-Next M lines contain the metadata information.
+- Next `M` lines contain the metadata information.
 The first word/value of each line is the movie id.
 The rest of the words are the metadata information about that movie.

-The last line with contain 2 space seperated integers (target user id, target movie id) for which you need to estimate the rating.
+- The last line with contain 2 space seperated integers (target user id, target movie id) for which you need to estimate the rating.

-Please refer to the sample input 0 below.
+Please refer to the [sample input 0](#sample-input-0) below.

-There are 5 rating information lines and 5 movie metadata lines.
-You need to find the rating that user 1 would have given to movie 4.
+There are `5` rating information lines and `5` movie metadata lines.
+You need to find the rating that user `1` would have given to movie `4`.

 ### Constraints